lawrencela/research_technical_writing/README.md

-# research_technical_writing
+# Research & Technical Writing
-Collection of my research and (sample) technical writing
+A collection of my research and (sample) technical writing can be found in this repository.